 Kintsugi is the Japanese art of putting broken pottery pieces back together with gold.
 A metaphor for embracing your flaws and imperfections.

-Now is a great time to pick up the pieces and mend them back together.
-The art of Kintsugi allows this to take place and celebrates the mend in the most beautiful and obvious way!
+Let’s pick up the pieces and mend them back together.
+The art of Kintsugi allows this to happen and celebrates the mend in the most beautiful and obvious way!

 Kintsugi loosely translates to ‘golden joinery’ and is the ancient Japanese art of repairing broken objects either wood, metal, or ceramic.
 The techniques of Kintsugi treats the repair as part of the object’s history, instead of hiding the repair as if it never happened.
 The ‘flaw’ reveals the history, and the resulting piece is considered more beautiful.
 You will learn how to piece your broken ceramic object back together with beauty under the watchful eye and help of tutor Han Nae Kim.